 What is Recovery Like?

 Gynecomastia surgery can be life-changing for men who have previously been reluctant to take their shirt off, at the gym, at the beach, or with a partner.
-Give Mountain Lake Plastic Surgery a call at (802) 231-4284 to learn more.
+Give Mountain Lake Plastic Surgery a call at (802) 231-4284 or fill out our online contact form to learn more.

 Request A